 Machine operators and machinists are the unsung heroes of the workshop.
 They take the plans, ideas and visions and transform them into concrete objects that make everyday life possible.
-Their advanced knowledge of both computer-aided and manual machines allows the rest of the production team to breath easy – the project is in good hands.
+Their advanced knowledge of both computer-aided and manual machines allows the rest of the production team to breathe easy – the project is in good hands.

 Machine operators are in huge demand, which means there are tons of employers waiting for your application – many who are even willing to teach you the skills you need to be a successful machinist.
 So how do you land one of these dream positions?
 This guide, plus our machine operator resume example, is designed to teach you everything you need to know.